Zhou-London/Java-Full-Note/out/production/javaNote/week3/week3.md

 Primitive is copied by its value.
 Objects are copied by its reference.
 They are both copied when passing to a method but the mechanism is kind of different.
-Note that no matter if it is copied by its value or copid by its reference, they are both copied, so they are both called "call by value" but not "call by reference".
+Note that no matter if it is copied by its value or copied by its reference, they are both copied, so they are both called "call by value" but not "call by reference".
 In "call by reference", the data is not copied.
 However, Java doesn't support this thing, C++ does.